-If you want to study AS and/or A-Level Biology but can’t spare the time during the day, then we might have a course for you.
-We provide a course of 2 (AS) or 4 (A-Level) hours per week (7:00pm – 9:00pm) over 18 weeks – usually 8 weeks in the Autumn term, 7 weeks in the Spring term and 3 weeks in the Summer term.
+If you want to study A-Level Biology and/or Chemistry but can’t spare the time during the day, then we might have a course for you.
+We provide a course of four hours per week (Biology 5:00pm – 7:00pm; Chemistry 7:00pm-9:00pm) over 18 weeks – usually 8 weeks in the Autumn term, 7 weeks in the Spring term and 3 weeks in the Summer term.

-Taught by very experienced tutors, the course will cover the essentials of the AQA A-Level Biology (2015 Linear) specification and will include key practical elements.
+Taught by very experienced tutors, our course cover the essentials of the AQA A-Level Biology and Chemistry (2015 Linear) specifications, including key practical elements.
 The tutorials will be an opportunity for you to discuss your particular difficulties.

-A full Chemistry A-level consists of three written units and a practical endorsement (please note that while practical endorsements are not a requirement in achieving a full A-level Science qualification, many universities/medical courses will not accept students without an endorsement – please check with your chosen institution before registering).
-Evening course students will receive a £50 discount for written exams and a £200 discount for practical endorsement courses.
+A full Science A-level consists of three written units and a practical endorsement (please note that while practical endorsements are not a requirement in achieving a full A-level Science qualification, many universities/medical courses will not accept students without an endorsement – please check with your chosen institution before registering).

-Written exams cost £350 (although late fees will apply after the college’s registration deadline mid-December).
+Written exams cost £350 (late fees will apply after the college’s registration deadline mid-December).

 To book please go to telephone 020 7937 0032 or email email@example.com.
 Once you have completed and returned the registration form, you can pay by card (preferred) or cash.

 Fees for the practical endorsement course are payable by 1st December 2018.
 Please note that no discount or fees concessions are offered.
 Students are responsible for purchase of textbooks, stationery etc. Minimum tuition course number is four students – maximum number is 12.